Last Updated: March 6, 2025

 vpn alternatives

-Enterprises have long used VPNs to access company devices and mitigate cyber risks.
-However, this mainstream technology has important shortcomings that may undermine your business network’s security.
+Enterprises have long relied on VPNs to access company devices and mitigate cyber risks.
+However, this widely used technology has significant shortcomings that can undermine your business network’s security.

-Company resources were confined to a single on-premises data center in the past.
-Nowadays, enterprises are switching to cloud infrastructure, relying on a mix of in-house employees and third-party service providers.
-As a result, company resources are now accessed from many devices that may not be under the company’s control.
+In the past, company resources were confined to a single on-premises data center.
+Today, enterprises are transitioning to cloud infrastructure, relying on a mix of in-house employees and third-party service providers.
+As a result, company resources are now accessed from multiple devices, many of which may not be under the company’s control.

-A VPN gateway is visible to anyone running scanning applications, including cybercriminals.
+A VPN gateway is visible to anyone using scanning applications, including cybercriminals.
 A single unpatched VPN connection can expose the entire network.
-A hacker who gets their hands on an employee’s credentials can access the network as a trusted user.
-Then, they can escalate privileges or make system-level changes.
+If a hacker obtains an employee’s credentials, they can access the network as a trusted user, escalate privileges, or make system-level changes.

-Criminals can hijack a user’s credentials through man-in-the-middle attacks, phishing, or malware.
-A VPN protects from the former but doesn’t prevent social engineering attacks or malware infections.
+Cybercriminals can steal users’ credentials through man-in-the-middle attacks, phishing, or malware.
+While a VPN protects against the first, it does not prevent social engineering attacks or malware infections.
 This problem calls for the use of multi-factor authentication (MFA).

-MFA requires users to provide several verification factors to access an application or system.
-It’s an essential component of identity and access management, decreasing the risk of a cyber attack.
+MFA requires users to provide multiple verification factors to access an application or system.
+It is a critical component of identity and access management, decreasing the risk of a cyber attack.
 Unfortunately, most business VPN solutions don’t enforce MFA.

 Moreover, a VPN degrades network performance, slowing down connections.
 Bottlenecks can occur when too many users access the network at the same time.